LAGameStudio/apolune/README.md

 6) It is useful for makers and DIY enthusiasts
 7) It is powerful and will empower people who choose to learn it

+## Donations and Contribution

+As the primary author, initiator and only vested official team member, I do appreciate donations and any donations will be used to fund making of video tutorials, documentation and code cleanup.

+Another great way to support the project is to buy our games on STEAM, which you may find by visiting LostAstronaut.com

+#### Feel free to make requests by reporting issues, as they will be considered and appropriately prioritized.

+#### Fork us

+Feel free to create Pull requests with fixes and suggested improvements only after you have tested them.
+Explain why you are making the request in the comment section of the request.

 ## License

 Any original artwork not licensed elsewhere and unique to this software is licensed under CC BY NC ND 4.0 and should be replaced if you wish to make a commercial product.
 This artwork is found in the ``/data`` folder.